micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 - co-operative scheduling of tasks within a process (sequential execution)
 - data synchronization with LET-semantics

 While periodic activation is possible in ROS2 by using timers, preemptive scheduling is supported by the operating system and assigning priorities on the granularity of threads/processes that correspond to the ROS nodes; it is not possible to sequentially execute callbacks, which have no data-dependency.
 Furthermore data is read from the DDS queue just before the callback is executed and data is written sometime during the time the application is executed.
-While the `spin_period` function of the rclcpp-Executor allows to check for data at a fixed period and executing those callbacks for which data is available, however, with this spin-function does not execute all callbacks irrespective wheter data is available or not.
+While the `spin_period` function of the rclcpp Executor allows to check for data at a fixed period and executing those callbacks for which data is available, however, with this spin-function does not execute all callbacks irrespective wheter data is available or not.
 So `spin_period` is not helpful to periodically execute a number of callbacks (aka tasks within a process).
 So we need a mechanism that triggers the execution of multiple callbacks (aka tasks) based on a timer.
 Data transmission is achieved via DDS which does not allow to implement a LET-semantics.
 To summarize, we derive the following requirements:

 Derived Requirements:
 - trigger the execution of multiple callbacks